 Abstract.
 This position paper proposes and defines the nature of a framework, which explores ways of integrating control system (CS) with machine intelligence for generative design (GD).
 This paper elaborates about the implications of and the potential for impact on GD.
 The framework described in this work can be used as an active tool to drive design processes and support decision making process in early stages of architectural design.
 This type of system can be either automated in nature or adaptive to regular user input as part of interactive design mechanisms.
-The module of CS in the framework would allow additional guidance during design and therefore reduce the need of manual input to enable a semi-automated design practice for lengthy generative processes.
+The module of CS in the framework would allow additional guidance during design practice for lengthy generative processes.
 This study on GD reveals emergent properties of the framework, for example the introduction of intelligent control allows guidance of GD to meet specified performance criteria and intended aesthetic expressions with reduced need for user interaction.